StimuVAR: Spatiotemporal Stimuli-aware Video Affective Reasoning with Multimodal Large Language Models: Introduction

 On the other hand, interpretability is crucial for earning public trust when deploying models in real-world applications.
 Still, traditional emotion models are not explainable, and most current MLLMs fail to provide plausible affective explanations due to their limited awareness of emotional stimuli, as previously discussed.
 Although a few recent efforts aim at explainable emotion analysis~\cite{lian2023explainable,cheng2024emotion,achlioptas2021artemis,achlioptas2023affection,xie2024emovit}, they consider only image data or lack a comprehensive evaluation protocol to fully validate their reasoning ability.
 The task of reasoning human affective responses triggered by videos remains less explored.

 To address these limitations, we propose StimuVAR, a spatiotemporal Stimuli-aware framework for Video Affective Reasoning (VAR) with MLLMs.
 StimuVAR incorporates a two-level stimuli-aware mechanism to identify spatiotemporal stimuli: frame-level awareness and token-level awareness.
 For frame-level awareness, we introduce \textit{event-driven frame sampling}, using optical flow as a cue to capture the frames that contain unexpected events or unintentional accidents~\cite{epstein2020oops}.
 These frames are likely to be the stimuli that evoke viewers’ emotions.
 For token-level awareness, we design \textit{emotion-triggered tube selection} that localizes the emotion-triggered spatiotemporal regions in the token space, which the MLLM can then emphasize.
-In addition, we create VAR visual instruction data via GPT~\cite{brown2020language,achiam2023gpt} to perform affective training.
+In addition, we construct VAR visual instruction data (based on the training set of the large-scale viewer-centered Video Cognitive Empathy (VCE) dataset~\cite{mazeika2022would}) via GPT~\cite{brown2020language,achiam2023gpt} to perform affective training.
 The VAR-specific instruction data steer the MLLM's reasoning strengths and commonsense knowledge towards an emotional focus, enhancing the MLLM’s ability to provide insightful and contextually relevant explanations for its affective understanding.
 To the best of our knowledge, the proposed StimuVAR is the first MLLM-based method for predicting and reasoning viewers’ emotional reactions to videos.

 To thoroughly assess the VAR problem, we provide a comprehensive evaluation protocol with extensive metrics, including prediction accuracy, emotional-alignment~\cite{achlioptas2021artemis}, doubly-right~\cite{mao2023doubly}, CLIPScore~\cite{hessel2021clipscore}, and LLM-as-a-judge~\cite{zheng2024judging}.
 The proposed StimuVAR achieves state-of-the-art performance across multiple benchmarks, demonstrating its ability to predict how a video would make a human feel and to provide plausible explanations.
 In summary, the main contributions of this work are as follows: